Family Relationships: How To Set Boundaries With Family

 Communication boundaries include your comfort with when and how you communicate with others.
 Having a set cut-off time for talking on the phone can be one way to draw the line for communicating.
 By doing so, you may prioritize your need to complete other tasks.
 Your communication boundaries could also include the language and device used for communication.

-Setting boundaries with family
+Setting boundaries and expectations with family

 Imagine you’re invited to a family gathering for dinner.
 Everyone has been invited to arrive at 4 pm to include time for conversation.
 You are an adult, and you live 90 minutes away.
 You have decided you’d like to leave their home by 8 pm to get sleep, but you are receiving pushback from some family members.